amm1746/Wildfire-Relief/docs/DesignDoc.md

 ## Ongoing Rationale
 >_**[Sprint 1, 2, 3 & 4]** Throughout the project, provide a time stamp **(yyyy/mm/dd): Sprint # and description** of any _**mayor**_ team decisions or design milestones/changes and corresponding justification._
 >
-> 2025/03/03: Sprint 2, implemented basic login system where user can log in as either a U-Fund Manager or a Helper.
+2025/03/03: Sprint 2, implemented basic login system where user can log in as either a U-Fund Manager or a Helper.

+2025/03/18: Sprint 2, implemented manager dashboard and ability for manager to add/remove/edit needs.

+2025/03/19: Sprint 2, implemented helper dashboard and ability for helper to add/remove needs to their basket and search for needs.